 The OMS model is intended to provide a basic output- or user-oriented information model for sensor web and related applications.
 The goal is to provide a common language for discourse regarding sensor, sample and observation systems.

 In comparison, SensorML[21] has a process- or provider-oriented data model.
 These are usually used to describe data at an early stage in the data processing and value-adding chain.
-This might be prior to the details of the feature-of-interest and observed property being assembled and assigned to the result in a way that carries the key semantics to end-users of observation data.
-In particular, part of a SensorML datastream might include information that must be processed to determine the position of the target or feature-of-interest.
-At the early processing stage such positional and timing information might be embedded within the result.
+This can be prior to the details of the feature-of-interest and observed property being assembled and assigned to the result in a way that carries the key semantics to end-users of observation data.
+In particular, part of a SensorML datastream can include information that must be processed to determine the position of the target or feature-of-interest.
+At the early processing stage such positional and timing information can be embedded within the result.

 Nevertheless, even within these low-level models the OMS formalization can be applied.
 The proximate feature-of-interest is the vicinity of the sensor.
 The observed property is a composite type including components representing observation timing, and position and attitude of a sensor, etc. This must be processed to obtain the details of the ultimate feature-of-interest.
 The procedure is a description of sensor methodology including elements that capture all of the elements of the composite characteristic or property type, etc. while the observer references the explicit sensor utilized.